 1794: The first sod cut, at Bradford,...Read More

-The River Avon was canalised between Bath and Bristol in 1727, while to the east, the River Kennet Navigation from Newbury to the confluence with the River Thames at Reading had been made in 1723.
-The construction of a canal between the two to give a...Read More
+The River Avon was canalised between Bath and Bristol in 1727, while to the east, the River Kennet Navigation from Newbury to the confluence with the River Thames at Reading had...Read More

 .
 Members of Bradford Motorcycle Club posing for a group photograph in Druce’s Hill, Church Street.
 Many of them have sidecars for conveying wife/girlfriend and child.
 No helmets are worn, but most of the drivers have goggles.
 The date would be after the beginning of 1912, when one of the bikes was registered.